Year 3

 Maths - You have a login for Times Tables Rockstars to practice your times tables.

-Reading - Please read as much as you can and record it in your homework diary.
+Reading - Please read as much as you can and record it in your homework diary, ideally 5 times a week for 15 mins.

-SPaG - This is the CGP book and issued on a Wednesday.
-You will record the pages you need to complete in your homework diary.
-It is due back to school for Monday.
+SPaG - This is the CGP book and issued on a Thursday.
+The children will record the pages they need to complete in their homework diary.
+It is due back to school for Tuesday.

 Ways to help at home